aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 1. On the page for your new Cosmos DB account, in the pane on the left, select **Data Explorer**.
 1. In the **Data Explorer** page, select **Launch quick start**.
 1. In the **New container** tab, review the pre-populated settings for the sample database, and then select **OK**.
-1. Observe the status in the panel at the bottom of the screen until the **SampleDB** database and its **SampleContainer** container has been created (which may take a minute or so)..
+1. Observe the status in the panel at the bottom of the screen until the **SampleDB** database and its **SampleContainer** container has been created (which may take a minute or so).

 ### Task 3 : View and create items